Synthetic data, as the name says, is something that is artificially made by AI programs.

 This also prevents companies from creating new revenue streams while selling valuable customer insights.
 Hazy, therefore, makes sure companies can monetize data by selling insights, not identities.

-Hazy also ensures to manage such resource-intensive processes within days that could otherwise take months.
+Hazy also makes sure to manage such resource-intensive processes within days that could otherwise take months.

-With the APIs integration, cloud collaboration, data simulation, and privacy features, Datomize provides state-of-art AI solutions.
+With APIs integration, cloud collaboration, data simulation, and privacy features, Datomize provides state-of-art AI solutions.

 It consists of two sub-models – Generator and Discriminator.
 They work against each other.

 The generator fetches real input data and creates similar yet completely new data instances.
 Discriminator, which is trained from a generator on both real and synthetic data, distinguishes between both the data.
-The process continues as long as the discriminator couldn’t differentiate between the real and fake data.
+The process continued as long as the discriminator couldn’t differentiate between real and fake data.

-The platform preserves behaviors and dependencies within the data and makes it easy for the data science team to work with equally valuable data by eliminating hours of manual work.
+The platform preserves behaviors and dependencies within the data and makes it easy for the data science team to work with equally valuable data by removing hours of manual work.

 Mostly.AI is a Vienna-based synthetic data platform that serves industries like insurance, banking, and telecom.
 It enables cutting-edge AI and top-tier privacy while extracting patterns and structure from original data to prepare completely different datasets.

 Mostly.AI strictly adheres to the privacy laws of GDPR and claims to be the first synthetic data generator to have received SOC 2 Type 2 certification.
-This means the company’s work ethics comply with security, transparency, and confidentiality.
+This means the company’s work ethics follow security, transparency, and confidentiality.